AnLoMinus/Studies/Udemy/Personal Development/Personal Productivity/Time Management/The Art of Effective Time Management - Get More Done/README.md

 - Summarize activities and Review reports and Assignments

 # 9 - Be Smart with Smartphones
-- Avoid a lot od personal calls
+- Avoid a lot of personal calls
 - Allocate time for making calls
 - Plan what you are going to say
 - Keep conversation short